Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 Things got a little bit weird here, right?
 Lets step through our changes.

-First, we added a parameter, but you'll immediately notice this looks nothing like a normal function parameter in Rust.
+First, we added a metavariable, and you'll immediately notice this looks nothing like a normal function parameter in Rust.

-In `macro_rules!`, the things that look like parameters are refered to as "metavariables". preceded by a dollar symbol, followed by a colon, and what's called a fragment-specifier, but is sometimes refered to as a designator.
+In `macro_rules!`, we can parameterise toekns into "metavariables" which are preceded by a dollar symbol, followed by a colon, and what's called a fragment-specifier (sometimes refered to as a designator).

-Fragment-specifiers are a bit like types but are specific to how we think about the component parts of a language.
+Fragment-specifiers are a bit like types but are specific to how we think about how Rust classifies tokens trees.
 We can't specify "str" here, but we can specify that it's a `literal`, which is any raw value, such as a string slice, a number, a boolean, etc.

+You might wonder what will happen if our macro gets a literal thats not a `str` and the answer is it won't compile and the person who passed in the non-`str` will get an error relating the the `.push_str` method on `String`.

 There are a number of different fragment-specifiers, some of which overlap with each other, we'll go over more of them later in the chapter.

 The second change we've made here is that inside of the code block... we've added _another_ block.

-The reason for this is that when we _use_ the macro, Rust pretty much does a drop in replacement of the code block at the point that you place the macro.
-If we didn't have the extra brackets, when we use the macro in our code would look to Rust as if it were this:
+The reason for this is that when we invoke the macro, Rust pretty much does a drop in replacement of the code block at the point that you place the macro.
+If we didn't have the extra brackets, when we use the macro in our `assert_eq!`, our code would look to Rust as if it were this:

 ```rust,compile_fail
 # fn main() {